Isotopy and equivalence of knots in 3-manifolds: Property A of groups

 \section{Property A of groups}

-The goal of this section is to prove Theorem~\ref{thm:PropertyA}.
-We begin by gathering some relevant results.
-Generalizing the work of Grossman~\cite{Gr75} and others, Minasyan and Osin showed that every torsion-free hyperbolic and relatively hyperbolic group has Property~A~\cite{MO10}.
-In fact, they prove that for such groups, any automorphism that preserves every normal subgroup is inner.
+The goal of this section is to prove Theorem~\ref{thm:PropertyA}, which we restate for the reader's convenience.

+\begin{reptheorem}{thm:PropertyA}Let $M$ be a closed, orientable $3$-manifold.
+Then $\pi_1(M)$ has Property~A. \end{reptheorem} \begin{proof} Generalizing the work of Grossman~\cite{Gr75}, Minasyan and Osin showed that every torsion-free hyperbolic and relatively hyperbolic group has Property~A~\cite{MO10}.
 In particular, since a non-trivial free product is hyperbolic relative to its factors, every non-trivial free product has Property A. As mentioned in the introduction, this was originally proved by Neshchadim~\cite{Neshchadim:1996}.
-Since for $3$-manifolds $M, M'$, we have that $\pi_1(M\#M')\cong \pi_1(M)*\pi_1(M')$, this implies in particular that non-prime 3-manifold groups have Property A.
+Since for $3$-manifolds $M, M'$, we have that $\pi_1(M\#M')\cong \pi_1(M)*\pi_1(M')$, this implies in particular that non-prime 3-manifold groups have Property A. Since $\Z=\pi_1(S^1\times S^2)$ has Property A, we may assume $M$ is irreducible.

 Antol\'{i}n--Minasyan--Sisto \cite{AMS2016} generalized the results of~\cite{MO10} to the case of acylindrically hyperbolic groups.
 By definition, acylindrically hyperbolic groups admit an acylindrical action on a hyperbolic space.
-From this action one can recover many hyperbolic--like properties of the group, and among these is Property A. In \cite{MO2015}, Minasyan--Osin showed that the fundamental group of a closed 3-manifold is either acylindrically hyperbolic, Seifert-fibered, or virtually polycyclic.
-The class of acylindrically hyperbolic groups is disjoint from the other two classes and contains all non-prime 3-manifold groups as well as all those that have a non-trivial JSJ-decomposition but whose fundamental groups are not virtually polycyclic.
+From this action one can recover many hyperbolic--like properties of the group.
+In particular, they showed that acylindrically hyperbolic groups enjoy Property A.

-The precise definition of acylindrically hyperbolic will not be relevant for our purposes, but we refer the interested reader to \cite{MO2015} and the references therein for more details.